M-Chimiste/PaperPal/README.md

 ## Key Features

-- Integration with various language models (Llama 3.1, OpenAI, Anthropic) for paper summarization and recommendation
+- Integration with various language models (Llama 3.1, OpenAI, Anthropic, Gemini) for paper summarization and recommendation
-- Support for using different models for different tasks (judging and newsletter generation) based on configuration
+- Support for using different models for different tasks (judging, content extraction, newsletter generation) based on configuration
 - Automated paper downloads from Papers with Code
 - Saving outputs to a SQLite database
-- Automated email notifications with research digests
+- Automated email notifications with research digests in Markdown format
 - Customizable research interests
 - Embedding-based paper filtering with configurable similarity thresholds